bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 October 11, 2008

-Distance: 14.5 km
+Distance: 14.5 km (9.0 mi)

 Cumulative Elevation Gain: 1183 m

 Lipalian Mountain had been on my list for some time, and the Thanksgiving weekend looked like a good time to go.
-Although it was cold for this time of year, the forecast called for blue skies.
-Less certain than even the weather, however, was our route.
+Although it was cold for this time of year, the mountain forecast called for blue skies.
+Less certain than the weather, however, was our route.
 I could find no information, so we would have to wing it.

 Our trip began at Fish Creek parking.
 Dinah and I hiked up Temple Lodge Road and after crossing the bridge and passing some buildings, we started up a ski-out on our right.
 We followed a path in the small pines in the run.
-At the chairlift the views opened up, and we gazed up at the northeast slopes of Lipalian.
+At the chair-lift the views opened up, and we gazed up at the northeast slopes of Lipalian.

 We hiked up steep scree before reaching the base of a boulder slope.
 At first we tried to scramble straight up, but the snow-covered boulders were irksome so we traversed right to reach a drainage that was less steep.
 This seemed like a logical place to ascend, but it led us to the middle of a boulder field.
 Unknowingly, we missed a narrow clearing that bypassed the boulder field on the left.
 I thought we would get through the boulder field quickly, but because of our limited views, I underestimated its size: it was huge!